 Matt played three years of football at Wartburg College, earning Offensive Scout Team Player of the Year and a varsity letter during his playing career.
 While working toward his bachelor of arts in business administration that he earned in 2009, Vitzthum spent two years serving as a student assistant coach, assisting the offensive coordinator with game plans and conducting weekly scout team meetings.

-Matt and his wife, Alyssa, reside in Hudsonville with newborn son Hayden.
+Matt and his wife, Alyssa, reside in Hudsonville with son Hayden (2).

 Running BacksIssac Mooring